+Table 101: Issues Addressed in ESMP

-Environmental Issues Addressed in ESMP Social Issues Addressed in ESMP Addressing water logging in This is a major component No private land shall be Project is not intended to agriculture land of the project to restrict acquired acquire any private land. water logging / flooding.
-However, RAP is proposed Implementation of for encroachment related measures in an issues, limiting to 5 m. on environment friendly both sides of the manner is covered in the embankment.
+Environmental Issues Addressed in ESMP Social Issues Addressed in ESMP

+Addressing water logging in This is a major component No private land shall be Project is not intended to

+agriculture land of the project to restrict acquired acquire any private land.

+water logging / flooding.
+However, RAP is proposed

+Implementation of for encroachment related

+measures in an issues, limiting to 5 m. on

+environment friendly both sides of the

+manner is covered in the embankment.

 ESMP.

-Avenue plantation shall be done through entire stretch 1 is elaborated in detail in of canal/ river relocation or loss of RAP which will be as per biodiversity. assets the State Govt. norms.
-The plan restricts mono Note : Compensation shall species plantation and be provided for any kind of gives importance to relocation or loss of assets
+Avenue plantation shall be

+done through entire stretch 1

+of canal/ river relocation or loss of RAP which will be as per

+biodiversity. assets the State Govt. norms.

+The plan restricts mono Note : Compensation shall

+species plantation and be provided for any kind of

+gives importance to relocation or loss of assets

-Environmental Issues Addressed in ESMP Social Issues Addressed in ESMP consultation with the local as per GITANJALI Scheme people during plantation. of GoWB; Any construction or waste material generated during construction shall not be stored on nearby agricultural field, rather it shall be stored on inner side of embankment without disturbing road transportation Management plan prepared for disposition of debris / borne diseases after As project will reduce occurrence of flood, so also related diseases will be Desilted sand materials shall not be stored or thrown away to nearby agricultural field carried out during ESMP suggests specific activities which will not be taken up during night and monsoon period.
+Environmental Issues Addressed in ESMP Social Issues Addressed in ESMP consultation with the local as per GITANJALI Scheme people during plantation.
+G 1: C of GoWB; Any construction or waste material generated during construction shall not be stored on nearby agricultural field, rather it shall be stored on inner side of embankment without disturbing road transportation for disposition of debris / borne diseases after As project will reduce occurrence of flood, so also related diseases will be reduced.
+Periodic health check-up camps to be organized for workers staying in labour camps.
+Desilted sand materials shall not be stored or thrown away to nearby agricultural field suggested for desilted material carried out during monsoon season and night time activities which will not be taken up during night and monsoon period.
 Construction labour shall not throw away any plastic bag/ materials to nearby agricultural field covers labour camp management including sensitisation of workers on this aspect. construction and operation appropriately oriented to engage local labour force in the work to the possible extent based on the required skill base.
-It will be a part of the contractor's obligation. strengthening and raising of desilted materials will be done after soil testing and where encroachment has occurred, shall be avoided from rehabilitation work Avoidance as one of the principles and in cases, where it is highly necessary for the project and cannot be avoided, RAP will be followed.
-Sand mining from Mundeswari and other river shall strictly be restricted Desilting of river bed for woman workers from nearby Adivasi All meandering pond shall also be desilted to increase storage capacity equal wage for women workers and shall not force them to work will be followed and embankment and nearby park, picnic spot may be done measures for ROW is made a part of the environment restoration and improvement plan. shall specifically be provided for women workers Operator shall be engaged at each outlet point to control irrigation structure structures, no manual operator will be required. embankment shall not be disturbed at any circumstances envisaged to get affected by the project. schedule and mechanism shall be developed and structures and scientific regulatory mechanisms organisation / Gram Panchayat involvement For water management, local farmers organisation will play a role along with GP.
+It will be a part of the contractor's obligation. desilted material shall be done after soil testing and its usability in such works. where encroachment has occurred, shall be avoided from Avoidance as one of the principles and in cases, where it is highly necessary for the project and cannot be avoided, RAP will be followed.
+Sand mining from Mundeswari and other river shall strictly be restricted Desilting of river bed for improving water carrying capacity and flood control is part of the project intervention and ESMP suggests scientific management of sediments and its disposal woman workers from nearby Adivasi All meandering pond shall also be desilted to increase storage capacity equal wage for women workers and shall not force them to work will be followed and embankment and nearby park, picnic spot may be done a part of the environment restoration and improvement plan. shall specifically be provided for women workers Included in ESMP as a part of labour camp management plan.
+Operator shall be engaged at each outlet point to control irrigation structure structures, no manual operator will be required. embankment shall not be disturbed at any circumstances envisaged to get affected by the project. schedule and mechanism shall be developed and structures and scientific regulatory mechanisms organisation / Gram For water management, local farmers organisation will play a role along with GP.